Education

 • C6 – 2.0

-This means if you have A1 in Mathematics, B3 in English Language, B2 in Physics, B3 in Chemistry, and C4 in Biology, your total grade point for this will be (4 + 3.2 + 3.6 + 3.2 + 2.8 = 16.8%)
+This means if you have an A1 in Mathematics, B3 in English Language, B2 in Physics, B3 in Chemistry, and C4 in Biology, your total grade point for this will be (4 + 3.2 + 3.6 + 3.2 + 2.8 = 16.8%)

 Your total aggregate will then be JAMB score (35%) + WAEC/NECO/GCE grade (16.8%) + Post UTME Grade (20%) = 71.8%

-Note: Candidate Must Score MINIMUM OF (12/30) in Post-UTME and score 200 and above in JAMB to be considered for admission.
+Note: Candidate Must Score a MINIMUM OF (12/30) in Post-UTME and score 200 and above in JAMB to be considered for admission.

-This part will not be concluded until I include UNILAG cut-off mark for admission.
+This part will not be concluded until I include the UNILAG cut-off mark for admission.
 This will help you to know where you stand after you have known your aggregate score.

 You may like to read: UNILAG departmental cut-off mark for admission